Side-by-Side Elements

 Why do you require a form of payment on file?

-Having a payment method on file helps us maintain an organized and predictable billing process, which in turn allows us to offer transparent and competitive pricing for our services.
-This approach supports timely service delivery and helps ensure we can continue providing high-quality evaluations.
+Neeley Psychological Services requires a payment card or ACH authorization on file to streamline billing and reduce administrative delays.
+Having a payment method on file helps us maintain an organized and predictable billing process, which allows us to offer transparent and competitive pricing for our services.

 Do you provide therapy or counseling services?

 Neeley Psychological Services does not currently offer therapy or counseling services, though we hope to expand into these services in the future.
-In the meantime, therapists and counselors can be located through the Psychology Today Therapist Directory:
+In the meantime, therapists and counselors can be located through the Psychology Today Therapist Directory.

 Can you prescribe medication?

 No. Neeley Psychological Services does not prescribe medication.
 Depending on your location, we may be able to offer referral options.
-Psychiatric medication prescribers can also be found through the Psychology Today Psychiatrist Directory:

 Can you help me obtain work accommodations related to my diagnosis?

-Please note that we are often unable to complete lengthy disability paperwork or ADA Medical Certification forms, as these documents are typically not designed for neurodevelopmental diagnoses such as Autism or ADHD.
-In many cases, these forms are better completed by a primary care provider or other medical professional.
+Possibly, depending on the process involved.
+We recommend first contacting your employer's human resources department.
+If a brief letter or short accommodation form is required, we can often assist.
+Please note that we are often unable to complete lengthy disability paperwork or ADA Medical Certification forms, as these are typically better completed by a primary care provider.

 Can you complete documentation for a Total and Permanent Disability (TPD) discharge or TEACH Grant service-obligation discharge?